+The death of two of Bible Society of Cameroon’s literacy facilitators has been a massive loss, not just to their families but to the translation project in the Podoko language (Parkwa).
 Other members of the community are also victims of frequent attacks and live in fear, often taking refuge in caves.
-The people are traumatised by what they have witnessed.
+In July 2022, a Bible reviewer was killed in the region of Godigong.
+These people are traumatised by what they have witnessed.

 If the appeal is oversubscribed or the project changes due to unforeseen reasons, we will reallocate remaining funds to similar projects.